LB-BB/LB-BB/README.md

 ### Hi, I'm LB.

-I'm in the Grace Hopper program at Fullstack Academy, acting to advance queer and femme representation in software engineering.
+I'm in the Grace Hopper program at Fullstack Academy, advancing queer and femme representation in software engineering.

 My larger goals:

-=> To be part of an ethical workforce that uses Artificial Intelligence.

 => To promote the use of Interpretable Machine Learning for industry transparency.

-=> To make prosocial and pro-environmental technology.
+=> To make prosocial and pro-environmental AI.

-Tech I'm currently obsessed with:
+Tech I can't put down:

 => Tensorflow.js